College football national championships in NCAA Division I FBS: Playoff

 Unlike all selectors prior to 2014, the College Football Playoff does not use math, polls or research to select the participants.
 Rather, a 13-member committee selects and seeds the teams.
 The playoff system marked the first time any championship selector arranged a bracket competition to determine whom it would declare to be its champion.

 Yearly national championship selections from major selectors

 Below is a list of the national champions of college football since 1869 chosen by NCAA-designated "major selectors" listed in the official Football Bowl Subdivision Records publication.

 Many teams did not have coaches as late as 1899.
 The first contemporaneous poll to include teams across the country and selection of a national champions can be traced to Caspar Whitney in 1901.
-The last retroactive selection in the list is Clyde Berryman's choice of Notre Dame for 1989.
 The tie was removed from college football in 1995 and the last consensus champion with a tie in its record was Georgia Tech in 1990.

 As designated by the official NCAA Football Bowl Subdivision Records publication: